triepod-ai/puppeteer-mcp-server/README.md

 - Stack trace (when available)
 - Context information

+## Contributing

+Contributions are welcome!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and contribute to the project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.